rkkk1992/web-tutorial/README.md

 # web-tutorial
 Web-based Tutorial Resource for TQM Assignment.

+## Code style guide

+A few quick rules:
+* Lines *must* be 80 characters or fewer.
+* No tabs.
+Ever.
+Use 4 spaces instead.
+* Use LF line endings (i.e. UNIX style).
+Windows CRLF line endings will be rejected.
+* Indent the HTML sources hierarchically.
+* Be sensible.

+## How to work with Github - quick primer

 GitHub is a version control tool, it will help us track everyone's changes and include (merge) them into the final version when they are ready.